DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   us extending existing enum/define.
   One solution can be using a fixed size array instead of ``.*MAX.*`` value.

+* pci: The ``rte_kernel_driver`` enum defined in rte_dev.h will be made private to the PCI subsystem as it is used only by the PCI bus driver and PCI drivers.
+  The associated field ``kdrv`` in the ethdev ``rte_eth_dev_data`` structure will be removed as it gave no useful abstracted information to the applications and had no user (neither internal nor external).

 * ethdev: Split the ``struct eth_dev_ops`` struct to hide it as much as possible will be done in 20.11.
   Currently the ``struct eth_dev_ops`` struct is accessible by the application